Glossary_of_terminology

 Tabebuia: Scientific name for Ipe high density tropical hardwood.
 (See Ipe)

 Thermal bridging: Describes the transmission of heat or cold from the outside of a structure into or through the building envelope.
-In a rain screen system, it is a preferred design and construction practice to minimize the amount of area that materials come into contact with the building envelope to reduce thermal transmission.
+In a rain screen system, it is a preferred design and construction practice to minimize the amount of area that materials come into direct contact with the building envelope to reduce thermal transmission.

 Tongue and groove: Also referred to as T&G, it describes a milling profile where two pieces can be joined with a minimal joint reveal.
 The male ‘tongue’ inserts into the female ‘groove’ on alternate edges of the boards creating an interlocking joint.